StasPlatonov/telegram-multibot/README.md

 # tg-multibot
 Multi-purpose Telegram bot

+Important!
+Project is not a ready to complile.
+Some files are missing.
+For code examples only.

 Functions:
 1. Comiing soon movies list from kinopoisk.ru (Russia specific)
 2. TV program (not finished yet) from mail.ru (Russia specific)